Joan Baez

 "It was disconcerting after the sixties when everything changed.
 A lot of what I went through had to do with personal ego.
 I have heard people lie about it, and I have heard other people be straight about it, but it is ego bashing if you have been a superstar and then you go on an eight-year period when record companies are no longer interested, when you come to terms with yourself and figure out what you do.
 What do I do with my gift?
 What's the best way I can use it here and now?
 How can I cut away all the trash around it?"

-Baez recorded A&M Records first charity single with her "Song of Bangladesh" in 1972.
+Baez signed with A&M Records in May 1972 and recorded the label's first charity single with her "Song of Bangladesh" in 1972.
+It appeared on her debut album for A&M Come From the Shadows.

 Joan's final album for A&M Records, Gulf Winds was the first album where she wrote all the songs.